IdleLands/IdleLands3/docs/API.md

 plugin:pet:takegold |  | Take your pets gold.
 plugin:pet:upgrade | upgradeAttr | Upgrade a facet of your pet. plugin:player:ascend |  | Ascend.
-plugin:player:makechoice | id, response | Make a choice from the choice log. plugin:player:exists | userId | Unauthenticated.
+plugin:player:buyshopitem | itemId | Buy an item from the shop. plugin:player:makechoice | id, response | Make a choice from the choice log. plugin:player:exists | userId | Unauthenticated.
 Check if a particular player exists for auto-login purposes. plugin:player:changegender | gender | Change your gender based on the existing gender list.